megmason/DS_202_Final_Project_Steak/Steak.md

 ### Megan’s Conclusions

-- If you are opening a restaurant in the southern or midwest states, medium rare would be the best choice for preparing your steak.
+- If you are opening a restaurant in the southern or Midwest states, medium rare would be the best choice for preparing your steak.
+Medium is a better choice for western states.
 - Those who have an affair are more likely to prefer steak cooked longer than those who have not had an affair.
 - As the level of education increases, so does the preference for rare steak.
 As the level of education increases, the preference for well-done steak decreases.
+- Further investigation should be done for the variable Education, because 100% of respondents who have less than a high school degree that consume steak said they prefer it well done.
+This highlights a potential issue that not enough samples were taken, or that there is a third confounding variable, like age.
+- Further investigation into how rare and well correlate would be interesting; is there a strong negative correlation between them as indicated by the variable Education?
+- A chain restaurant in a town where there are graduate programs and professionals with PhDs should have more rare steak options than their other locations where most of the population has at most a bachelor’s degree.
 - Across all responses, medium-rare is the most popular choice.

 Gwen’s Code: